dydxprotocol/protocol_v1/README.md

 ##### Margin.sol

 Contains business logic for short selling.
-All external functions for shorting are in this contract.
+All external functions for margin trading are in this contract.

 ##### Vault.sol